-- Students desiring admission into the social work practicum experience must submit an application to the Social Work Field Education Director by the announced date. - 2.
-The criteria for admission to practicum include: - completion of the 3000-level social work courses with no grade below a "C"; - earn a cumulative GPA of at least 2.00 (on a 4.0 scale) on all course work attempted at the University;
+1. Students desiring admission into the social work practicum experience must submit an application to

-- maintain status as a "student in good standing" with the University: - demonstration of behavior congruent with accepted social work practice, including, but not limited to, valuing diversity, cultural humility, good oral and written communication skills, and adherence to the National Association of Social Workers Code of Ethics and the State of Ohio Standards of Ethical Behavior and Professional Conduct; and - removal of any conditions stipulated by the Social Work Department prior to, upon, or after admission to the Social Work Program. - Students applying for admission to practicum will complete an admissions interview and must receive a positive recommendation as to the student's suitability for the practicum experience. - 4.
+- the Social Work Field Education Director by the announced date. - 2.
+The criteria for admission to practicum include: - completion of the 3000-level social work courses with no grade below a "C"; - earn a cumulative GPA of at least 2.00 (on a 4.0 scale) on all course work attempted at the University; - maintain status as a "student in good standing" with the University; - demonstration of behavior congruent with accepted social work practice, including, but not limited to, valuing diversity, cultural humility, good oral and written communication skills, and adherence to the National Association of Social Workers Code of Ethics and the State of Ohio Standards of Ethical Behavior and Professional Conduct; and - removal of any conditions stipulated by the Social Work Department prior to, upon, or after admission to the Social Work Program. - Students applying for admission to practicum will complete an admissions interview and must receive a positive recommendation as to the student's suitability for the practicum experience. - 4.
 The members of the Social Work Department will review each admissions application and decide on one of the following four options: - Unconditional admission to Practicum I The applicant has met all admissions criteria.
 The student will be notified in writing of unconditional admission by the Social Work Field Education Director. - Conditional admission to Practicum I The applicant will be notified in writing by the Social Work Field Education Director of the specific areas that need improvement, correction, or completion.
 Students will be allowed to register for Practicum I and Seminar I, but admission could be revoked if a student fails to meet specified conditions.
 Conditions must be met prior to admission to Practicum II and Seminar II.
-Students are responsible for meeting the specified conditions, and reporting to the Social Work Department for reconsideration of conditional admission status. - Delayed decision The applicant will be notified in writing by the Social Work Field Education Director of specific conditions which must be met before admission will be reconsidered.
-Students will not be allowed to register for Social Work Practicum I and Social Work Seminar I until deficiencies have been corrected, and the student requests in writing that his/her application be re-considered by the Social Work Department.
-Students are responsible for correcting the specified conditions, and reporting to the Social Work Department for reconsideration of delayed decision admission status.
+Students are responsible for meeting the specified conditions, and reporting to the Social Work Department for reconsideration of conditional admission status.

 - Denial of admission The applicant will be notified in writing by the Social Work Field Education Director of specific reasons why he/she has been denied admission into the practicum experience.
 A student who has been denied admission to Practicum I may face termination from the Program and/or a denial to graduate with a major in social work. - All students will be notified in writing of the decision of the Social Work Field Department prior to the end of the academic year by the Field Education Director. - In the event a student is denied admission, admitted with conditions, or has a delayed decision, the Social Work Department will provide the student with a written explanation for the decision and, if applicable, an explanation of the conditions that must be met for admission.
-A student who wishes to appeal the decision of the Social Work Department must do so according to the policies outlined under the "Academic Regulations and Procedures" section of this Catalog.

-5. Admission to Social Work Practicum II

-Once admitted to Practicum I, a student will continue to be evaluated for continuation in the practicum and admission to Practicum II.
+A student who wishes to appeal the decision of the Social Work Department must do so according to the policies outlined under the "Academic Regulations and Procedures" section of this Catalog. - 5.
+Admission to Social Work Practicum II: Once admitted to Practicum I, a student will continue to be evaluated for continuation in the practicum and admission to Practicum II.
 Admission to the practicum experience does not guarantee admission to Practicum II or completion of the social work program for graduation.
 Details about retention in the practicum experience and admission to Practicum II are included in the Field Practicum Student Manual.
-However, in general, a practicum student must:
+However, in general, a practicum student must: - · maintain at least a 2.00 cumulative GPA; - earn a grade of "C" or better in 4000-level social work courses;